If

 closed my last post

-by mentioning that my girlfriend is
+by mentioning that I got my girlfriend a bunch of porn for Valentine's

-it), she also hates talking on the phone.
+actually does like porn.
+She also hates talking on the phone.
 And

 even I